-Dolman Law Group and Sibley Dolman attorneys also work with clients to identify potential avenues for seeking “injunctive” relief.
+Dolman Law Group Accident Injury Lawyers, PA attorneys also work with clients to identify potential avenues for seeking “injunctive” relief.
 As with money damages, every case is different and may call for different “injunctive” remedies.
 We aim to give our clients a realistic appraisal of the range of this type of relief they may hope to achieve through a civil legal action.

 Some allegations of clergy sexual abuse, particularly those that relate to more recent incidents, spur prosecutors to bring criminal charges against perpetrators and those who aided and abetted them.
 In those cases, prosecutors typically need the help of survivors to act as witnesses against the accused.
 Some survivors participate in these proceedings willingly, but many have hesitations about the personal costs and difficulties associated with testifying as a witness in a public criminal matter.

 Acting as a witness in a criminal matter does not affect your rights to seek money damages and other relief through the civil court process.
 But it can require some coordination between prosecutors and your legal advisors to help ensure both matters succeed in their goals.
-The team at Dolman Law Group and Sibley Dolman has years of experience helping our clients navigate the cross-currents of simultaneous criminal and civil matters.
+The team at Dolman Law Group Accident Injury Lawyers, PA has years of experience helping our clients navigate the cross-currents of simultaneous criminal and civil matters.
 We have the know-how to guide survivors of clergy sexual abuse to a legal strategy that works best for them.

 About the Process of Seeking Legel Relief for Clergy Sexual Abuse

 Survivors of clergy sexual abuse have understandable hesitations about taking legal action.
 Making a history of abuse public is a highly personal, emotional decision.
-For that reason, at Dolman Law Group and Sibley Dolman we often advise survivors of clergy sexual abuse to build an emotional support system, which may include a counselor or therapist, before approaching an attorney, so that they come to us in a frame of mind in which they feel prepared and supported in making important decisions.
+For that reason, at Dolman Law Group Accident Injury Lawyers, PA we often advise survivors of clergy sexual abuse to build an emotional support system, which may include a counselor or therapist, before approaching an attorney, so that they come to us in a frame of mind in which they feel prepared and supported in making important decisions.

-When a survivor of clergy sexual abuse approaches an attorney, the attorney will want to meet and hear the survivor’s story.
+When a survivor of clergy sexual abuse approaches an attorney, the attorney will want to meet and hear the survivor's story.
 The first meeting with an attorney is strictly confidential.
-At Dolman Law Group and Sibley Dolman, the meeting is also free-of-charge.
-Also, just because you have a meeting with an attorney does not mean you have to move forward with any legal action if you don’t want to.
-Our team’s job in an initial meeting is to listen and give our initial impressions of a person’s potential legal options.
+At Dolman Law Group Accident Injury Lawyers, PA, the meeting is also free of charge.
+Also, just because you have a meeting with an attorney does not mean you have to move forward with any legal action if you don't want to.
+Our team's job in an initial meeting is to listen and give our initial impressions of a person's potential legal options.
 We never pressure anyone to take legal steps the client is not ready to take.

 Survivors of clergy sexual abuse who decide to move forward with retaining an attorney to pursue money damages or other forms of relief will typically work closely with their attorney in gathering evidence to support their claims.
 This can be a taxing experience for a client, which is one reason why we encourage our clients to have an emotional support system.
-The team at Dolman Law Group and Sibley Dolman aims to give clients clear, understandable advice about their legal options based upon what the evidence shows.
+The team at Dolman Law Group Accident Injury Lawyers, PA aims to give clients clear, understandable advice about their legal options based upon what the evidence shows.

 Attorneys for Survivors of Clergy Sexual Abuse Nationwide

-The affiliated law firms of Dolman Law Group and Sibley Dolman help people who have endured clergy sexual abuse evaluate their legal options and pursue the path to justice and accountability that suits them best.
+The affiliated law firms of Dolman Law Group Accident Injury Lawyers, PA help people who have endured clergy sexual abuse evaluate their legal options and pursue the path to justice and accountability that suits them best.
 Representing survivors of clergy sexual abuse is some of the most important work our team does.
 The strength and bravery shown by survivors simply in meeting with us proves, time and again, why they deserve the most sophisticated, dedicated, and compassionate legal representation available; and that is what we strive to provide.

-If you have questions about seeking legal remedies relating to an allegation clergy sexual abuse, then the lawyers at Dolman Law Group and Sibley Dolman want to help you understand your options.
+If you have questions about seeking legal remedies relating to an allegation of clergy sexual abuse, then the sexual abuse lawyers or child sexual assault lawyers at Dolman Law Group Accident Injury Lawyers, PA want to help you understand your options.
 We have offices on both coasts of Florida, and you can also reach out to us online or by phone at 833-552-7274.
 Contact us today to schedule your confidential, free, no-obligation consultation.